 After the product has been thoroughly tested, it is ready to be deployed on servers and made available to consumers.
 If the developers are sure, they can release a beta version of the software or the final version.

 The software is also being constantly observed at this point in order to eliminate problems, improve functionality, roll out new, and so more These modifications are required in response to the needs and desires of the consumers.
 If substantial issues are found, it may necessitate the start of a new implementation phase.
 This phase entails continuing software release support.
 To put it another way, your team’s job is to keep the system functioning well and demonstrate how to utilize it to consumers.
-When support for a release has ceased or is scheduled to be retired, the production phase ends.
+When support for a release has ceased or is project schedule to be retired, the production phase ends.

 6, Feedback & Retirement